Table of Contents

 Step 2: Notify Your Current Employer

-Submit a formal resignation letter to your current employer.
+To start how to change jobs in Saudi Arabia, submit a formal resignation letter to your current employer.
 Under Saudi labor law, you must serve your contractual notice period.
 If your employer agrees to waive the notice period, get it in writing — this is permitted under Article 74 of the Saudi Labor Law.

 If your current employer refuses to process the transfer, you can file a complaint through Qiwa or the MOHRE (Ministry of Human Resources) app.
 The system will process your case within 15 working days.